-You’ll live and work in Ao Nang, and stay with other volunteers in comfortable bungalows at our base camp.
-Free time is yours to explore the stunning beaches of Ao Nang, taste delicious Thai cuisine, or take trips to nearby islands.
+We’re based in Ao Nang, where you’ll live with other volunteers in comfortable bungalows at our base camp.
+There will be plenty of free time to explore the beautiful beaches of Ao Nang, taste delicious Thai cuisine, or take trips to nearby islands.

 Children aged 3-14 must be accompanied by at least one adult paying full price